vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Punyāpunyakalaukasparsābhāve tu kim tena."
 These lines constitute the 74th verse of the original and the 84th of the adaptation.

-Further, we find certain portions of the original altogether omitted, because they deal with matters in which the two systems fundamentally differ, as for instance, that part in which the original deals with the effect of the mere presence of Puruṣa in bringing about all activity in the insentient senses : “Yadvadacetanam api sannikațasthe bhrāmake bhramati loham
+Further, we find certain portions of the original altogether omitted, because they deal with matters in which the two systems fundamentally differ, as for instance, that part in which the original deals with the effect of the mere presence of Puruṣa in bringing about all activity in the insentient senses : “Yadvadacetanam api sannikaṭasthe bhrāmake bhramati loham

 Tadvat karanasamühas ceṣtati cidadhisthite dehe."

 A. K., S. 3.
 We also find in the adaptation certain verses which cannot at all be traced in the original.
 These are mainly those which deal with the ideas peculiar to Trika Saivaism, as for instance, those which describe the eleven Tattvas in which this system believes in addition to those which it has in common, at least in point of names, with the Sankhya system :

-"Sivasaktisadāśivatām īśvaravidyāmayim ca tattvadaśam
+"śivasaktisadāśivatām īśvaravidyāmayim ca tattvadaśam

 Saktīnām pancānām vibhaktabhāvena bhāsayati."